decalage2/olefile/README.md

 ----------

-OleFileIO_PL is based on source code from the OleFileIO module of the Python Imaging Library (PIL) published by Fredrik Lundh under the following license:
+olefile is based on source code from the OleFileIO module of the Python Imaging Library (PIL) published by Fredrik Lundh under the following license:

 The Python Imaging Library (PIL) is